Chiku91/Intel-Unnati-Project-Submission/README.md

 **1)🤖 ClarifAi - AI-Powered Learning Assistant** <br> -

-**"Your AI Guru, Guiding You from Doubt to Wisdom.
-The Light of Knowledge in a Digital Avatar."**
+**"Your AI Guru, Guiding You from Doubt to Wisdom, The Light of Knowledge in a Digital Avatar."**

 ClarifAi is a Streamlit-based multifunctional AI chatbot tailored for learners, educators, and curious minds.
 It seamlessly integrates multimodal input, voice response, document summarization, diagram generation, and RAG-based document Q&A, all powered by modern LLMs like Groq and Mistral.